michael-bambha/BINF6250F25/project08/README.md

 deep knowledge of numpy arrays, as he was able to introduce a ton of array manipulation and math to me that reduced all the steps to a few lines of code.

-For Baum-Welch, this concept really stumped me.
-Once again, Michael hard-carried with his array methods that made calculations cleanly and comprehensively, otherwise there would have been a ton more looping involved if I designed it.
+For Baum-Welch, this concept really stumped me especially with deciphering the math required to calculate xi.
+Once again, Michael hard-carried with his array methods that cleanly and comprehensively made calculations, otherwise there would have been a ton more looping involved if I did this alone.
+Repeating the calculations was simple since we just needed to update the initial probabilities with the newly calculated values, but convergence proved to be a little harder for me since I was trying to check multiple arrays for their values being under the threshold.

 # Generative AI Appendix
 ChatGPT-5 was used to assist with some organizational and